 Choose your semester and check the deadlines

-Decide when you'd like to start your studies and
+Decide when you'd like to start your studies and check the relevant deadlines.

 - All applications and required documents must be received by the School of Graduate Studies by the application deadline.
 Late applications and documents are processed as time and resources permit.